bestreddit/bestreddit.github.io/README.md

  ### Adding Data
  Make a Pull request after adding the data to `data.js`.
 It is that simple 🤗.

- I will be nice if you could mention that you are updating `data.js` in the pull request title.
+ It will be nice if you could mention that you are updating `data.js` in the pull request title.

  🎇 You can also make change to the `website` and submit a Pull Request.
 New Suggestions,Features,Bug-Fixes,Color-Changes,UI-Changes etc...
 All kind of contributions are accepted and make sure you keep an eye on `data.js` which is the core of the repo and make effort to increase the DB